Where are my Angels? — post 10

 There are other names for it: abusive head trauma; shaken impact syndrome; inflicted brain trauma; violence on a baby.
 Causes are direct blows to the head, dropping or throwing a child, or shaking a child.
 The leading cause of death in child abuse case is head trauma.

 The majority of victims are under a year old.
 They average from 3 to 8 months old.
 In 65 to 90 percent of cases involving shaken baby syndrome, the offender is male, typically in his early twenties.
 He is usually the baby’s father or the mother’s boyfriend, and he’s trying to make the baby stop crying.
 At first the baby cries more.
 But soon she stops as her brain suffers damage.
-The force of shaking a baby causes her little head to rotate uncontrollably on her neck because her muscles are not developed enough to provide support.
+The force of shaking a baby causes her little head to swivel violently beyond her neck’s natural axis because her muscles are not developed enough to provide support.
 Her brain moves violently inside the skull.
 Brain tissue is ripped and blood vessels rupture.
 As her brain swells, injuries are damaged further.